danbev/learning-ai/notes/ggml.md

 (lldb) p gf->nodes[2]->grad
 (ggml_tensor *) 0x00000001358007a0
 ```
-Lets start with this hash set named `zero_table`.
-Keeping track of the gradients that are zero
+Lets start with this `ggml_hash_set` named `zero_table`.
+Keeping track of the
-might enable optimizations, like skipping some calculations or using speciallized algorithms
+gradients that are zero might enable optimizations, like skipping some
-for sparse gradients.
-But at this point in the code the `zero_table` is simply being populated
+calculations or using speciallized algorithms for sparse gradients.
+But at this
+point in the code the `zero_table` is simply being populated with all the
-with all the gradient tensors (for a, b, and mul in our case).
-Recall that the keys
+gradient tensors (for a, b, and mul in our case).
+Recall that the keys in the
-in the hash set are the hashes like we mentioned earlier.
+hash set are the hashes like we mentioned earlier.
 But when debugging we can see
 the hash values and check, for example for the `b (grad)` tensor:
 ```console
 (lldb) p *zero_table->keys[1392]->name